The Impact of Deforestation on the Water Cycle

 Aftermath of Temperature Rises

 Land clearing drastically changes microclimates – the climatic conditions in a given area.
 The loss of trees generally increases local temperatures, a phenomenon often called ‘the heat island effect.’
-Without trees to cover the ground, heat absorbance by the earth and nearby structures increases, leading to overall temperature rise.
+Without trees to cover the ground, heat absorption by the earth and nearby structures increases, leading to an overall temperature rise.

 This is a major issue for rural communities that depend on agriculture.
 Warmer temperatures and less rain mean that soil moisture is reduced, and with it, the ability to grow crops.
 This causes food scarcity and economic challenges, which causes many people to leave in search of better living conditions.